Being a new gardener is hard.

 Deeper plant roots usually means better plant growth, so watering deeply and for a long period of time is often better!

-Well, there you have it – a primer on how to best water your garden.
+Well, there you have it – a primer on how to best water the garden.
 Whether you’re watering a veggie garden or a large landscape, these principles will save you a lot of time, money, and frustration.

 As always, let me know if you have any questions or suggestions in the comments below 🙂